stefanDeveloper/explainable-prediction_covid19/covid-cxr/README.md

 # COVID-19 Chest X-Ray Model

+The goals of this project are threefold:

+1. to explore development of a machine learning algorithm to distinguish chest X-rays of individuals with respiratory illness testing positive for COVID-19 from other X-rays,

+2. to
-The goals of this project are threefold: (1) to explore development of a machine learning algorithm to distinguish chest X-rays of individuals with respiratory illness testing positive for COVID-19 from other X-rays, (2) to promote discovery of patterns in such X-rays via machine learning interpretability algorithms, and (3) to build more robust and extensible machine learning infrastructure trained on a variety of data types, to aid in the global response to COVID-19.
+promote discovery of patterns in such X-rays via machine learning interpretability algorithms, and

+3. to build more robust and extensible machine learning infrastructure trained on a variety of data types, to aid in the global response to COVID-19.
-We are calling on machine learning practitioners and healthcare professionals who can contribute their expertise to this effort.
-If you are interested in getting involved in this project by lending your expertise, or sharing data through data-sharing agreements, please reach out to us ([contact info](#contact) is at the bottom of this page); otherwise, feel free to experiment with the code base in this repo.
-The initial model was built by Blake VanBerlo of the Municipal Artificial Intelligence Applications Lab at the City of London, Canada.

 A model has been trained on a dataset composed of X-rays labeled positive for COVID-19 infection, normal X-rays, and X-rays